RMoraffah/NLP-Papers/README.md

   3. Event inference:(1) subsequent state(2)event duration.
 By Jordan Miller
   4. Property inference: (1) entity properties (2) belief states.
 By John Cava
   5. Unanswerable question By Nick Dodd

+  -Data Integration for all tasks is done by Raha Moraffah